programminghistorian/ph-submissions/lessons/getting-started-with-github-desktop.md

 ## Getting Started

 GitHub Desktop will allow us to easily start using version control.
-GitHub desktop offers a Graphical User Interface (GUI) to use Git.
+GitHub Desktop offers a Graphical User Interface (GUI) to use Git.
 A GUI allows users to interact with a program using a visual interface rather than relying on text commands.
 Though there are some potential advantages to using the command line version of Git in the long run, using a GUI can reduce the learning curve of using version control and Git.
 If you decide you are interested in using the command line you can find more resources at the end of the lesson.

 ### Register for a GitHub account and Installation

 Since we are going to be using Github we will need to register for an account at [Github](Github.com) if we don't already have one.

 Once you have registered for an account the process for installing software will be slightly different depending on whether you are on Windows or Mac.
-Since the instructions may change it is best to follow the instructions at Github's [install page](https://desktop.github.com/).
-Once you have installed GitHub desktop and followed the setup instructions we can start using the software with a text document.
+Since the instructions may change it is best to follow the instructions at GitHub's [install page](https://desktop.github.com/).
+Once you have installed GitHub Desktop and followed the setup instructions we can start using the software with a text document.

 ## Version Controlling a Plain Text Document